 Shaun wanted to ask if breakfast was included, but decided not to bother.

 A very faint October sun had pushed its way through the clouds as he spotted Magda in the distance.
 She saw him in the same moment and slowed her pace, straightening her jacket.
-She looked different in autumn clothes, but that smile with the hint of challenge and those wonderful eyes, made his heart miss a beat.
+She looked different in autumn clothes, but that smile with the hint of challenge and those wonderful eyes, made his heart miss a beat all the same.